As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Stake Your Claim

-Once you’ve found a promising spot, it’s time to stake your claim.
-Fill out a “Location Notice” and plant it at your site.
-Record your claim at the county Recorder’s office, and pay a small fee to the Bureau of Land Management (BLM).
+Once you’ve found a good spot, it’s time to stake your claim.
+Place a “Location Notice” at your site after filling it out.
+Go to the county Recorder’s office and file your claim.
+Then, pay the Bureau of Land Management (BLM) a small fee.

 TIP: Find out my recommended products if you are looking for the best tools you need to find gold (Amazon link):